hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

 👉 Note the presence of **Little endian** values: LSB first, MSB last.
 For instance **Major Version** value is `0x0001`, not `0x0100`

+# Devices Library

+I spend a considerable amount of my time to build this, hoping it will be helpful for those like me who are using (vintage) hardware devices.

+The main idea of the **Device Library** is to define what is important about a hardware device in a single YAML file.

+- This file can be easily read in any programming language
+- It contains the SYSEX spec of the device
+- It define how the device select patches and beleive me there are a lot of ways

 # Roland

 Roland provides a relative good amount of information regarding their SysEx.